-\subsection{Measurement setup}
+\section{Measurement setup}

-Schematic of the measurement setup used in the experiment is presented in Fig. \ref{fig:measurement-setup}.
-The setup consists of an radio-frequency (RF) generator (Agilent E8257D) connected to the first symmetric port of the RP power splitter (Mini-Circuits ZN2PD2-14W-S+).
+Schematic of the measurement setup used in the experiment is presented in Fig.\ref{fig:measurement-setup}.
+The setup consists of a radio frequency generator (RF) (Agilent E8257D) connected to the first symmetric port of the RP power splitter (Mini-Circuits ZN2PD2-14W-S+).
 The second symmetric port of the splitter is connected to the RF power amplifier (Mini-Circuits ZVA-213-S +) powered by a 12V DC power supply.
 The amplified signal is fed into an RF spectrum analyzer (Agilent N9030A).
 The combined (main) port of the power splitter is connected to an RF port of a bias tee (Mini-Circuits ZX86-12G-S+).
-An DC port of the bias tee is connected to the sourcemeter (Keysight B2912A).
-RF port of the bias tee connects to an RF probe (Picoprobe) that allows for the connection of the sample.
-When the RF generator was not in use it was replaced with the \SI{50}{\ohm} RF terminator.
+A DC port of the bias tee is connected to the sourcemeter (Keysight B2912A).
+RF port of the bias tee is connected to an RF probe (Picoprobe) that allows for the connection of the sample.
+When the RF generator was not used, it was replaced with the \SI{50}{\ohm} RF terminator.

-The measurement system was completed with a magnetic field generator set-up, consisting of fixed electromagnet (GMW model 3472-70) powered with a current source (Kepco power supply BOP 50-20MG) and a gaussmeter (Lakeshore DSP-475) for magnetic field readout during electromagnet calibration.
+The measurement system was completed with a magnetic field source consisting of an electromagnet (GMW model 3472-70) supplied with a current source (Kepco power supply BOP 50-20MG) and a gaussmeter (Lakeshore DSP-475) for magnetic field readout during electromagnet calibration.
 To change the orientation of the magnetic field vector relative to the sample plane, a dedicated rotating probe station (manufactured by Measline Ltd.) driven by a specially designed linear stepper motor driver system is used, described in \cite{skowronski_angular_2021}.